Invoice Factoring: All You Need to Know

 This is the most important piece of information that you need to consider when you compare factoring with invoice financing:

 Invoice factoring is the purchasing of outstanding invoices at a discount.
 You receive a cash advance for the purchase right after the factor verifies and buys your receivables.
-Because you don’t own the receivables anymore you are not in charge of collecting from debtors.
-Also because factoring is not a business loan you don’t have to make recurring installments.
+Because you don’t own the receivables anymore, you are not in charge of collecting from debtors.
+Also, you don’t have to make recurring installments because factoring is not a business loan.

 Invoice financing (same as receivable financing, or invoice finance), on the other hand, is an asset-based business loan.
-In this case, you are borrowing a percentage of your unpaid invoice amount, using the receivables as collateral.
+In this case, you borrow a percentage of your unpaid invoice amount, using the receivables as collateral.
 You get a short-term loan and maintain ownership of the receivables.
-Thereof, you are still responsible for collecting debt and paying back the money owed.
+Therefore, you are still responsible for collecting debt and paying back the money owed.

 You’ll find two types of invoice financing offers:

-The first type is similar to a traditional bank loan and it’s much cheaper than the second choice.
+The first type is similar to a traditional bank loan and much cheaper than the second choice.
 This type of finance has high approval conditions and requires your business to have an excellent financial background and credit score.
-If you think you can qualify, ask your banker about the details.
+If you can qualify, ask your banker about the details.

 The second one is offered all over the web by lenders that want you to confuse factoring with their “invoice financing” offer.
-They are extremely accessible and risky business loans mainly marketed to small businesses with periodic installments.
-They use your receivables as an excuse to lend you expensive capital but they don’t care if your customer can pay or not.
+They are highly accessible and risky business loans mainly marketed to small businesses with periodic installments.
+They use your receivables as an excuse to lend you expensive capital, but they don’t care if your customer can pay.

 Be aware!
-Many small businesses fall for these receivable financing offers and end-up losing all their margins to cover interest charges.
+Many small businesses fall for these receivable financing offers and lose all their margins to cover interest charges.

 Please check this article if you want to learn more about these invoice finance businesses.